theion-batteries/soft_wafer_holder_system_controller/README.md

 #pragma comment (lib, "AdvApi32.lib")
 ~~~
 2. if the executable doesn't run properly, check if the dlls are put in the same folder as the .exe file
+3. if build error when linking yaml-cpp, change to previous version of the lib. working version is yaml-cpp-0.6.3